yuriever/yuriever.github.io/docs/workbench/test/box-thm.md

 !!! theorem

-    This is a theorem.
+    This is the content.

 !!! theorem "A"

-    This is a theorem.
+    This is the content.

 ??? theorem "B"

+    This is the content.

+!!! definition "C"

+    This is the content.

+!!! lemma "D"

+    This is the content.

+!!! remark "D"

+    This is the content.

+!!! fact "D"

+    This is the content.

+!!! equation "D"

-    This is a theorem.
+    This is the content.